 - Career Development/Training Activities during the award period

 The candidate and the mentor are jointly responsible for the preparation of the career development plan.
 A timeline is often helpful.
 The sponsor/mentor may form a mentoring team (or an advisory committee) to assist with the development of the program of study or to monitor the candidate’s progress through the career development program.
 The didactic (if any) and the research aspects of the plan must be designed to develop the necessary knowledge and research skills in scientific areas relevant to the candidate’s career goals.
-The candidate must demonstrate they have received training or will participate in courses such as: data management, epidemiology, study design (including statistics), hypothesis development, drug development, etc., as well as the legal and ethical issues associated with research on human subjects.
+The candidate must demonstrate they have received training or will participate in courses such as: data management, epidemiology, study design (including statistics), hypothesis development, drug development, etc. The candidate must include a course in the responsible conduct of research that includes training in the legal and ethical issues associated with research on human subjects.
 Describe the professional responsibilities/activities including other research projects) beyond the minimum required nine person-months (75% effort full-time professional effort) commitment to the KL2 award.
 Explain how these responsibilities/activities will help ensure career progression to achieve independence as an investigator conducting patient-oriented research.
-(Items 2 and 3 combined should be no more than six pages.)
+(Items 2, 3, and 4 combined should be no more than six pages.)

 - Specific Aims (no more than one page)

 - Research Proposal Summary (no more than six pages)